Datu Piang: American colonial period

 Datu Piang (fourth from left) with American officers, 1899.

 American forces landed on Cotabato in December 1899.
 Piang greeted American rule and saw it as a means to maintain his power in the Cotabato region.
 However, in spite of this, the Moro resistance would be organized by Datu Ali of Buayan, but would be fully suppressed by American expeditionary forces in 1905.
 With Datu Ali gone, Piang has lost any potential local rival that could threaten his authority and would continue to collaborate with the American civil government.

 Personal life

-Born of a Hokkien Sangley Chinese merchant named Tuya Tan (陳名頓) from Amoy, China and a Maguindanaon woman identified as "Tiko" (Philippine Hokkien ti-ko (Muslim, 豬哥)).
+Born of a Hokkien Sangley Chinese merchant named Tuya Tan (陳名頓; Tân Bêng-tùn) from Amoy, China and a Maguindanaon woman identified as "Tiko" (Philippine Hokkien ti-ko (Muslim, 豬哥)).
 He was a Mix Chinese - Maguindanaon due to his Maguindanaon and Hokkien Sangley Chinese admixture.

 Datu Piang's son by his sixth wife, Polindao, was Datu Gumbay Piang, who led the Moro-Bolo Battalion to fight against the Japanese during their occupation of Mindanao in World War II.